faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

 This shows that all MSOs are observable and that 5 out of the 6 MSO sets are low-index.
 This means that one of the MSO sets can't be used for residual generation without numerical differentiation.
 This is also the reason why the isolability analysis differs between integral causality and no causality assumption.

-Now, all MSO sets are not needed to achieve best (structural) isolability.
-The method ``TestSelection`` can be used to find sets of MSO sets that cna be used to find residuals.
-Code below runs the test selection algorithm resulting in 3 required MSOs/residuals.
+Now, all MSO sets are not needed to achieve the best (structural) isolability performance.
+The method ``TestSelection`` can be used to find sets of MSO sets that can be used to find residuals.
+The code below runs the test selection algorithm resulting in 3 required MSOs/residuals.
 The code also computes the Fault Signature Matrix (FSM) and the corresponding isolability performance of the selected set of MSOs and it can be verified that isolation performance equals the initial isolability analysis using integral causality.

 .. code-block:: python